dev-SR/exercise/Java/02String/README.md

 # Working with String in Java

+To perform String operations in Java applications, JAVA has provided predefined library in the form of the following predefined classes.

+1.java.lang.
+String
+2.java.lang.StringBuffer
+3.java.lang.
+StringBuilder
+4.java.util.StringTokenizer

 **Strings** in Java are Objects that are backed internally by a `char` array.
 Since arrays are `immutable`(cannot grow), **Strings are immutable** as well.
 Whenever a change to a String is made, an entirely new String is created

 Since, Java **String** is `immutable` and `final`, so a new String is created whenever we do String manipulation.
 As String manipulations are resource consuming, Java provides two utility classes: `StringBuffer` and `StringBuilder`.